-These aspirations have also taken hold at the local levels, with many of California's counties and incorporated communities adopting their own sustainability targets, climate action plans and net zero goals, among others.
+These aspirations have also taken hold at the local levels, with many of California's 58 counties and 482 incorporated communities adopting their own sustainability targets, climate action plans and net zero goals, among others.

-Throughout the regional planning process, resiliency and sustainability emerged as essential pillars of the tourism industry's long-term success.
-To assess progress in these areas, each of the 12 regions underwent a comprehensive scorecard evaluation focused on resiliency and sustainability planning, implementation and consistency.

-The scorecards incorporated both quantitative and qualitative measures.
-The quantitative analysis included 158 data points per region, while the qualitative review drew from 460 data points per region.
-In total, 7,416 data points were analyzed statewide as part of this assessment.
+Throughout this regional planning process, resiliency and sustainability were reinforced as critical to the industry's success.
+Analysis was completed in each of the 12 regions through a scorecard assessment of each region's resiliency and sustainability planning, implementation and consistency.
+The scorecards were created with both quantitative and qualitative aspects of the study.
+The quantitative analysis included 158 data points per region, and the qualitative inputs included 460 data points per region.
+In total, 7,416 data points were analyzed across the state for this process.